 top of page

-Learn about deafblindness
+Learn about DeafBlindness

 sign.jpg

-What is deafblindness?
+What is DeafBlindness?

-Deafblindness is the condition of little or no useful hearing and little to no useful sight.
+Deafblindness is the condition of both little or no useful hearing and little to no useful sight.
 Different degrees of vision loss and auditory loss occur within each individual, making the deafblind community unique with many types of deafblindness involved.

 What is tactile signing?